markmandel/nodejs-docker-and-kubernetes/provision/deployment/README.md

 ## Watch the Cluster State

-Running the following will give you a live view of the pods and services that are currently active on the Kubernetes cluster
+Running the following will give you a live view of the pods, replication controllers and services that are currently active on the Kubernetes cluster

 ```bash